ptupitsyn/ptupitsyn.github.io/_posts/2022-11-17-Ignite-Anywhere-With-Net-Native-Aot.md

 REST and C++ clients are [somewhat limited](https://cwiki.apache.org/confluence/display/IGNITE/Thin+clients+features) and don't provide features like
 [Data Streamer](https://ignite.apache.org/docs/latest/data-streaming), [Continuous Queries](https://ignite.apache.org/docs/latest/key-value-api/continuous-queries) and others.
 Implementing thin client protocol from scratch is not easy, and JNI is very hard to work with.

 This brings us to .NET.
+Ignite.NET client is fully featured and well optimized.
+With AOT we should be able to build a native library that exposes any APIs we need and call into it from Rust.